BytecodeAgency/Coding-Standards/README.md

 # PHP

+* For server side stuff we prefer using NodeJS over PHP, so only use PHP when really needed
+* Use a clean folder structure and use included to add other files.
+Make sure files won't get longer than 200 lines
+* For reasonably sized projects, use the MVC structure
+* If you are storing user data, especially passwords, you **must** use a framework like Laravel, because you really *really* shouldn't mess with storing that stuff yourself
+* PHP is notorious for ugly code, so be aware of this and write your code clean
+* Always use PHP 7.1+

 # WordPress

+This is an extension of the PHP part of this file.

 * Always write your WordPress code along the rules of the [WordPress Codex](https://codex.wordpress.org/)
+* Write variables using underscores, not camel-case, because WordPress does not allow camel-case, so write variables like `this_is_an_example`
+* Don't change anything in the core files or existing plugins/themes!
+Use hooks, make a plugin out of it, or add it to the child theme
+* Never hardcode any paths, use functions like `get_stylesheet_directory_uri`
+* Never write MySQL queries yourself, use `$wpdb`
+* Enqueue your stylesheets by hand, not just in the style.css file
+* For your custom styles and scripts, use Webpack or Gulp
+* Use separate development, staging and production environments
+* If possible, use the tools from [Roots.io](https://roots.io/)

 # Final words